CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/ItemTierAndDurability.md

 ### Normal Play Durability Rules

 When an item's durability falls, it's base dice remain unchanged until the weapon reaches 9 durability (or Shoddy) at which point you begin using the base dice associated with your current durability.
-For instance, if my weapon has 5 durability, then I roll with the base dice associated with Comprimised.
+For instance, if my weapon has 5 durability, then I roll with the base dice associated with Compromised.

 ### Hardcore Durability Rules